-Everything to do with your get home bag should be of the highest quality you can afford, from the bag itself to the contents inside it.
+Everything to do with your kit should be of the highest quality you can afford, from the bag itself to the get home bag contents.
 These supplies are meant to keep you alive and safe and that is not to be taken lightly.

 Make sure you have an appropriate-sized get home bag for every member of your family.
 Ensure they know how to use everything in the bag and that they know how to make their way home in any type of situation.